trzy/Supermodel/Docs/README.txt

+TODO: discussion of missing input settings in index: saturation, dead zone, analog/digital sensitivity, etc. All missing now.
 TODO: input stuff to be written in section 12
+TODO: add a title to this document and LICENSE.txt (e.g. 'User Manual for Supermodel Version 0.2a', 'License Agreement for Supermodel v0.2a')
 TODO: final proof read, then convert all tabs to spaces
+TODO: don't forget to add date to revision history!

   ####                                                      ###           ###